Grue-2/Projects/README.md

 # Projects designating interests of mine

-These are projects whose broad themes are in sync with what I'd love to learn.
+These are projects whose broad themes are in sync with what I intend to learn more about.

-TODO: table of contents with links as scope gets larger.
-Or do the normal thing and break this into different repositories

 ## RNG_Scripts - generate cryptographic keys with a TrueRNGv3